vasilisp/inez/README.md

 Inez implements the *ILP Modulo Theories* scheme, as described in a [CAV paper][cav2013].
-Simply put, we combine a Mathematical Programming solver with other decision procedures.
+Simply put, we combine a Mathematical Programming solver with background solvers.

 Inez is OCaml-centric.
 The preferred mode of interacting with the solver is via scripts written in a Camlp4-powered superset of OCaml.